Louis Dallimore //Strength & Conditioning

 Closing 20 minutes of every Division 2 match in 2025.
 Kintetsu's +8.07 net per match is more than 50% larger than the next-best team.
 Six of eight clubs are net negative in the closing window, which is the league's structural fade.
 Kintetsu's number is the only one that's both "scoring net positively in the closing 20" and "increasing the gap from earlier periods."

-The second is that opposition concessions in the closing twenty drop to 3.4.
+Opposition concessions in the closing twenty drop to 3.4.
 The defensive number falls along with the offensive number rising.
 Teams that fade only on attack but hold defensively are doing one half of the work; this is both halves.

 What I'm not claiming

-I'm not claiming this is causal.
-The post is descriptive.
-Teams that win the closing twenty win more matches, which contributes to scoring more points overall, which influences scorelines, which feeds back into the closing-twenty number.
-Some of that loop is conditioning, some of it is the score state tactical choices that come from being ahead.
-Untangling that is a different post.
+Being ahead also creates the score-state tactical choices that feed back into the closing-twenty number itself.
+Some of that loop is conditioning, some of it is the tactical posture that comes from being ahead.
+Untangling those is a different post.

 What the next post is about